-‘War and Peace’ row: Bombay HC judge lashes out at media, says he did not refer to Tolstoy classic
+‘War and Peace’ row: Bombay HC judge criticises media, says he did not refer to Tolstoy classic

 Reports of the judge’s alleged comments had caused a furore on social media, with even Congress leader and former minister Jairam Ramesh commenting on it.
 The proceedings on Thursday continued after Chaudhary and Gonsalves’ counsel Mihir Desai concurred with the court’s remarks, according to Bar and Bench.

-The court is hearing the bail pleas of academic Vernon Gonsalves and activists Sudha Bharadwaj and Arun Ferreira since Tuesday.
+The court is hearing the bail pleas of activist Vernon Gonsalves and activists Sudha Bharadwaj and Arun Ferreira since Tuesday.
 They were arrested in August 2018 in connection with the violence at Bhima Koregaon near Pune on January 1 that year.
 The police have alleged that the accused organised the Elgaar Parishad event to mark the 200th year of the battle of Bhima Koregaon on December 31, 2017, a day before clashes erupted in the village between Dalits and Marathas.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.